Dust II: Impact and legacy

 Dust II has existed since 2001 and has been subject to imitation, spin offs, and disapproval from the gaming community.
 In February 2017, the map was removed from the Active Duty Competitive Pool in Global Offensive, a group of maps played in professional competitions.
 The map was removed in favor of a revamped version of a map titled Inferno.
 There was an immediate backlash to this change from professional players and community members; according to Peter "ptr" Gurney, Valve "[took] out a map that's balanced and put a map in that literally has at least 4-5 problems I can think of right away".
 Fabien "kioShiMa" Fiey, another professional Counter-Strike player, said, "Why is everyone so surprised.
 Looks logical that [Dust II] is removed, the only one that has not been redone??", referring to the earlier reworking and refinement of other Global Offensive maps before this change.

 There have been several imitations and recreations of Dust II.
 In early 2014, it was reported that the map had been recreated in real life, though the location of its recreation is not known.
 Dust II has also been found in other games because of the work of modders.
-In 2018, Luke Millanta published a re-textured version of Dust II in which the maps original textures had been replaced by cyberpunk-themed materials.
+In 2018, Luke Millanta published a re-textured version of Dust II in which the map's original textures had been replaced by cyberpunk-themed materials.
 The map has seen imitations in games such as Far Cry 3, Far Cry 5, Crossfire, Minecraft, and Cube 2: Sauerbraten.
+In 2023, a user named Nic remade Dust II from the ground up in Unreal Engine 5 over the course of a month, revamping the entire map's graphics to make them realistic.

-The game Dustnet explores the theme of the fragility of multiplayer experiences and player bases, and is set on the far future, entirely inside "the last copy of de_dust2 in the world".
-It includes a hidden homage to David Johnston, the original creator of Dust II, as well as numerous references to Counter-Strike and Quake.
+The game Dustnet explores the theme of the fragility of multiplayer experiences and player bases, and is set in the far future, entirely inside "the last copy of de_dust2 in the world".
+It includes a hidden homage to David Johnston, the original creator of Dust and Dust II, as well as numerous references to Counter-Strike and Quake.